Ali al-Faraj: Portsmouth FC

-Conspiracy
+Controversy

-It has been asserted by some Portsmouth fans that Al-Faraj does not exist and is actually a pseudonym for Balram Chainrai.
+It is believed that Al-Faraj does not exist and is actually a pseudonym for Balram Chainrai.
 Whilst Chainrai has been vocal in his denial of the assertion, he has not been as forthcoming about his previous dealings with Gaydamak.
 Chainrai successfully sued Gaydamak for damages around the time Al Faraj purchased Portsmouth Football Club.
 It is currently unclear whether the damages awarded to Chainrai had been paid.
 Fans therefore speculate that Chainrai's arrival at Portsmouth was intended to seize the club and liquidate its assets by way of remuneration for the court order, with the Gaydamak family consequently extracting as much value from the club as was possible before the club's account was frozen.